 Don’t forget the sunscreen

 Most people spread sunscreen too thin and don’t apply it often enough.
 Slather it on every two hours, especially if you get wet or sweaty.
 Use one with an SPF of 30 or more, and look for the words “broad spectrum” or “UVA and UVB protection” on the label.
 The SPF rating applies only to UVB protection, but UVA is damaging too.
 Remember, even with cloud cover, the sun’s rays can still do damage.

 We know our neighbors in Portland like to keep their image looking sharp, but when it comes to physical activity, it’s ok to stick with basics.
 Stay away from cotton, especially base layers.
 Cotton is notorious for maintaining moisture, which can lead to uncomfortable chafing and heavy, sweat-soaked clothing.
 Stick with smart wool, polyester blends and other performance materials for sweat-wicking comfort.
 There are plenty of athletic apparel shops in Portland that can dress you for workout success!

-Doctors and nurses at The Portland Clinic encourage everyone in our city who is considering a new outdoor workout routine to schedule an appointment or consultation with our staff of physical therapists and/or their general practitioner.
+Providers here at The Portland Clinic encourage everyone in our city who is considering a new outdoor workout routine to schedule an appointment or consultation with our staff of physical therapists and/or their general practitioner.
 Keep in mind, most physical therapists and orthopedists require a referral from a primary care provider.
-If you have questions about potential risks of new workouts, or would like a physical exam, please make an appointment with your doctor at The Portland Clinic by calling 503-223-3113, or visit theportlandclinic.com for more information.
-Feel free to share your outdoor workout ideas with us on Twitter (@PortlandClinic).
+If you have questions about the potential risks of new workouts, or would like a physical exam, please make an appointment with your doctor.